 There are many things the insurance company can do to gather information about you.
 One of the first things they might do, however, is contact your employer to obtain witness statements from your supervisors and co-workers.
 They will also obtain a copy of your personnel file.

 What can they glean from either of these?
 First, witness statements can provide the insurance company information about you and your injury, including your job duties and information regarding your personal life, such as outside activities and family life.
-Your personnel file will be able to provide some basic information, including your address, emergency contact information, and information about your spouse and children, if applicable.
+Your personnel file will be able to provide some basic information, including your emergency contact information, your address, and information about your children and spouse, if applicable.
 In some cases, a personnel file might even contain your resume and job application, which can also provide some important background information.
 Additionally, it could also provide information regarding your attendance at work, absenteeism, and wage information.

 Next, the insurance company will conduct an index search.
 This is typically done on a large database, on which insurance companies share information involving a variety of claims.
 They can investigate if you have been in an auto accident and check the claims by name, plate number, and vehicle identification number (VIN).
 They can also check for property claims by name and address and will likely search for other workers’ compensation claims.